utshomax/postman-docs/src/pages/docs/live-insights/live-insights-reference.md

     url: "https://www.postman.com/product/live-insights/"
 ---

-Use functions and parameters to customize your Live Collections Agent (LCA) deployment and filter the HTTP requests in your Postman collection.
+Use functions and parameters to customize your Live Collections Agent (LCA) deployment and filter the HTTP requests in your Postman Collection.

 ## Contents